 We believe the Holy Spirit is the third person of the Trinity and is coequal and coeternal with the Father and the Son.
 (Matt.28:19; 2 Cor.
 13:14) We believe that the Holy Spirit is the person who convicts the world of sin, righteousness, and of judgment.
 (John 16: 7-11) We believe the Holy Spirit is the supernatural and sovereign agent in regeneration, baptizing all believers into the body of Christ.
 (1Cor.
 12:13) We believe the Holy Spirit indwells, sanctifies, instructs, empowers believers for service, and seals them unto the day of redemption.
 (Romans 8:9-11, 2 Cor.
 3:6; Ephesians 1:13)

+We believe that the Bible is God’s Word.
+It is accurate, authoritative, and applicable to our everyday lives.
 We believe that all Scripture, is breathed out by God and profitable for teaching, for reproof, for correction, and training in righteousness, that the man of God may be competent, equipped for every good work.
 (2 Timothy 3:16-17; 2 Peter 1:20-21)

 We believe that through our first parent’s original sin the human race fell, inherited a sinful nature, and became alienated from God; man is totally depraved and of himself utterly unable to remedy his lost condition.
 (Genesis 3:1-24; Romans 5:12-13; Ephesians 2:1-3, 12)